wshager/triply/README.md

 ## About

-Triply is a way to create in-memory trees with some very peculiar performance characteristics:
+Triply is a way to create in-memory trees with some very interesting performance characteristics:

 * Fast traversal in 2 directions
 * Fast appendChild, insertBefore, insertAfter, removeChild